SCUBA Diving Programs Employment

 - CPR/First Aid is required (must be obtained by June 14, 2015)

-- Lifeguard Certification is required (must be obtained by June 14, 2014; MarineQuest may attempt to organize an American Red Cross class before staff training begins.
+- Lifeguard Certification is required (or equivalent level of diving safety training; must be obtained by June 14, 2014; MarineQuest may attempt to organize an American Red Cross class before staff training begins.
 Cost would be approximately $250.00.
 If interested in this option, please contact Janie McAuliffe); however we encourage you to pursue alternate certification options.

 Terms of Employment: